-Status & Relationship to Superintendent Leadership Quality Standard (SLQS):
+Status & Relationship to Superintendent Leadership Quality Standard (SLQS): This report aligns with the SLQS in the following way:

-(7) Supporting Effective Governance

-a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity;

-c. ensuring that all students in the school authority have the opportunity to meet the standards of education set by the Minister of Education;
+COMPETENCY: (7) Supporting Effective Governance INDICATORS: a. establishing and sustaining a productive working relationship with the board, based on mutual trust, respect and integrity; c. ensuring that all students in the school authority have the opportunity to meet the standards of education set by the Minister of Education;